AKA: Kohl Building, Financial District, San Francisco, CA; 400 Montgomery Street Office Building, Financial District, San Francisco, CA

 Building History

-The building was known as the "Kohl Building" after realty mogul Charles Frederick Kohl (1863-1921) purchased the building from Alvinza Hayward's estate in 1904.
-A former maid, Adele Verge, would shoot Kohl with a derringer outside the Grant Building in San Francisco on 06/08/1911, but he survived for 10 more years.
+The building was known as the "Kohl Building" after physician and realty mogul Charles Frederick Kohl (1863-1921) purchased it from Alvinza Hayward's estate in 1904.
+A former maid, Adele Verge (born c.
+1876 in France), would shoot Kohl in the chest with a derringer outside the Grant Building in San Francisco on 06/08/1911, but he survived for 10 more years.
+Over time, Kohl became increasingly depressed and paranoid, and, when he heard of Verge's release from a mental institution in France, he fatally shot himself on 11/23/1921 at Pebble Beach Lodge in Monterey County, CA. (See “Kohl” [obituary], San Francisco Call, vol. 110, no. 121, 11/25/1921, p.21.)

 Building Notes